donfreiday/gb/readme.md

 # A Gameboy Emulator
 Author: Don Freiday

 My very first emulator.

-Implemented so far: very little.
+Implemented so far: enough to execute the boot rom.

-I've borrowed a bit of GBEPlus (CPU registers, HLE bios state, etc), am implementing opcodes, and using the excellent BGB debugger to verify my work.
+Not implemented: sprite and window layers of graphics, timers, sound, input, many CPU instructions, other stuff

 Resources: